Tutorial: Azure Active Directory integration with Canvas

 To configure Azure AD single sign-on with Canvas, perform the following steps:

-In the Azure portal, on the Canvas application integration page, click Single sign-on.
+In the Azure portal, on the Canvas application integration page, select Single sign-on.

 These values are not real.
-Update these values with the actual Sign-On URL and Identifier.
+Update these values with the actual Sign on URL and Identifier.
 Contact Canvas Client support team to get these values.
+You can also refer to the patterns shown in the Basic SAML Configuration section in the Azure portal.

 In a different web browser window, log in to your Canvas company site as an administrator.